Parental leave: On the labor market

 A study in Germany found that wages decreased by 18 percent for every year an employee spends on parental leave.
 However, after the initial decrease in wages, the employee's salary rebounds faster than the salary of someone not offered parental leave.
 A study of California's leave policy, the first state in the U.S. to require employers to offer paid parental leave, showed that wages did increase.

 Parental leave can lead to greater job security.
 Studies differ in how this helps return to work after taking time off.
 Some studies show that if a parent is gone for more than a year after the birth of a child, it decreases the possibility that he or she will return.
-Other studies of shorter leave periods show that parents no longer need to quit their jobs in order to care for their children, so employment return increases.
+Other studies of shorter leave periods show that parents no longer need to quit their jobs to care for their children, so employment return increases.

 It does not appear that parental leave policies have had a significant effect on the gender wage gap, which has remained relatively steady since the late 1980s, despite increasing adoption of parental leave policies.

+If women take long parental leaves, an economic model predicts that their lifetime earnings and opportunities for promotion will be less than their male or childless counterparts—the "motherhood penalty".